cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

         interface=ksql

 Note: after [HUE-8758](https://issues.cloudera.org/browse/HUE-8758) we will be able to have multiple interpreters on the same dialect (e.g. pointing to two different databases of the same type).

+## API

+Looking at importing the parser in your own apps?
+This is described in the [API section](/developer/api/#sql-autocompletion).